 This web page shows only a small excerpt of our Lebbey research.
-Another 326 words (23 lines of text) covering the years 1298 and 1506 are included under the topic Early Lebbey History in all our PDF Extended History products and printed products wherever possible.
+Another 99 words (7 lines of text) covering the years 1298 and 1506 are included under the topic Early Lebbey History in all our PDF Extended History products and printed products wherever possible.

 Lebbey Spelling Variations

 Before English spelling was standardized a few hundred years ago, spelling variations of names were a common occurrence.
 Elements of Latin, French and other languages became incorporated into English through the Middle Ages, and name spellings changed even among the literate.
 The variations of the surname Lebbey include Libby, Libbie, Libbey, Lebby and others.

 Early Notables of the Lebbey family (pre 1700)

 More information is included under the topic Early Lebbey Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Lebbey family

 A great wave of immigration to the New World was the result of the enormous political and religious disarray that struck England at that time.
 Families left for the New World in extremely large numbers.
 The long journey was the end of many immigrants and many more arrived sick and starving.
 Still, those who made it were rewarded with an opportunity far greater than they had known at home in England.
 These emigrant families went on to make significant contributions to these emerging colonies in which they settled.
 Some of the first North American settlers carried this name or one of its variants: John Libby landed in Maine in 1630; and had eight sons, which contributed greatly to the large population of Libbys in the States; William, L. and Miss A. Libby all arrived in San Francisco in 1851..